 Hello and thank you for visiting my website.

-I am an Anglican priest serving the the newly planted parish, St Francis, Cibolo.
-In addition to being the priest for St Francis, I am the Minister-General of the Fraternity of St Augustine of Canterbury (a fraternal society of Catholic Anglican priests), and I serve the Diocese of CANA West as the Diocesan Canon for Diaconate Training.
+I am a priest serving as the Minister-General of the Fraternity of St Augustine of Canterbury (a fraternal society of Catholic Anglican priests).
+Prior to retiring from parish ministry I served the Diocese of CANA West as the Diocesan Canon for Diaconate Training.
 I previously served in the United States Army as a chaplain.
 While in the Army I deployed in support of Operation Iraqi Freedom as the chaplain to Black Knights of the 1st Battalion of the 5th Cavalry Regiment in the 1st Cavalry Division.
 My career in the Army Chaplaincy culminated with an assignment as the Curriculum Developer and Instructor at the Army Medical Center and School in San Antonio, TX.
 In that position I wrote and taught the Army Chaplain’s course on how to provide a Ministerial Response to Moral Injury.

 Prior to becoming a chaplain I was a US Army Paratrooper for many years.
 While stationed in New York I served as an adjunct professor for Empire State College (SUNY) teaching “Introduction to World Religions” and “Religious Thought in the World Perspective.”
 In 2017 I travelled to Kenya to teach a Ministerial Response to Trauma to the students at Bishop Hannington Theological College.